Most health profession schools require one year with lab of: |

 Social, Behavioral Sciences and the Humanities

-Since 2015 the MCAT has contained a section on the Social and Behavioral Sciences.
-You would need content knowledge for the exam.
+The MCAT contains a section on the Social and Behavioral Sciences so you will need this content knowledge for the exam.
 A small number of medical schools require a semester in both of these fields.
 Most other health professions schools recommend such course work.
 A growing number of schools may expect a course in both areas in the future.
-We encourage all Brown students to explore the curriculum and take one or two introductory courses in these disciplines.
+We encourage all students at Brown to explore the curriculum and take one or two introductory courses in these disciplines.